kcarnold/cs344/content/activities/2021-02-26-discussion-2-facial-recognition/index.markdown

     4. Did you notice anything you disagree with or an assumption you want to question?

     5. These readings are from a secular perspective; as you read did you notice any places where a Christian might go deeper or make different conclusions?

-4.  *optional but encouraged* Watch the [2-minute trailer for Coded Bias](https://www.codedbias.com/about).

-If this is interesting to you, mark your calendars for a screening of the film [Coded Bias](https://www.codedbias.com/about) on [PBS on March 22](https://www.pbs.org/independentlens/films/coded-bias/).

 ## General Reflection Questions (optional for this activity)